 People are complex especially when under duress.
 I am always reticent to give simple answers to difficult questions.
-Not because I think that there are never simple answers that suffice, but because it often shows a lack of respect for the person in need of help.
+Not because there are never simple answers that suffice, but because it often shows a lack of respect for the person in need of help.
 Before you dive in and offer guidance to someone, it’s important you take some time to understand the particulars of their situation and why or why not they feel a certain way.
 Telling someone to be strong and not fearful is silly advice in these times of Coronavirus.
 It may diminish how they are feeling and even worse may make them feel weak and not up to the challenge.
 Sure, some individuals benefit from a “kick in the pants” and a “toughen up,” speech but not everyone.
 COVID-19 is not deterred by bravery.

 People have different capacities to handle fear, risk, uncertainty, etc. And, this should be okay.
 No one has the market corned on pro-active, positive, and courageous behavior.
 We all “feel” things to varying degrees.
 Sometimes we may be a source of strength to others.
 Other times we might need a helping hand or shoulder to cry on ourselves.
-If you think you’ve got it all figured out, then good for you, but that would put you in a very small minority of human beings.
+If you think you’ve got it all figured out, then good for you, but that would put you in a small minority of human beings.
 Just remember that life has a way of testing our own conceits.

 Often, all someone needs for you to do is listen without judgment.
 To be empathetic with their plight (whatever that may be).
 Just by making their feelings known, it may make them feel better, possibly even validated.
 No one wants to feel “less than” or incapable in a moment of personal crisis.
 They want encouragement, friendship and yes, even love.
-The world can seem a scary place and if courage was easy to come by, more people would consistently exercise it.
+The world can seem a scary place and if courage was easy to come by more people would consistently exercise it.

 No leader has all the answers, but you should keep asking the questions that lead to progress.
 Make those around you part of the solutions and they may surprise you with how well they can adapt and flourish.
 People also need to hear from you that you accept and believe in them despite their human frailties.
 What they mostly need to feel is that together, we as a company, team, group, and family can navigate collectively whatever comes our way.

-Small groups of individuals have accomplished great things against enormous odds throughout the course of history.
+Small groups of individuals have accomplished remarkable things against enormous odds throughout the course of history.
 I am certain that they were frightened at times.
-They probably had all sorts of natural emotional reactions to what was going on.
+They had all sorts of natural emotional reactions to what was going on.
 I doubt the leaders of these groups were completely self-assured.
 Yet, somehow, they figured out a way to work through it.
 And, so will we.
-My best guess is that was through allowing each other the space to be human while at the same time channeling their collective energy and talents into positive action that made the difference.
-It’s not the fear, it’s what you do with it that matters.
+My best guess is that it was through allowing each other the space to be human while at the same time channeling their collective energy and talents into positive action that made the difference.
+It’s not fear, it’s what you do with it that matters.